Cordyceps Sinensis vs Militaris: What’s the Best Cordyceps Supplement?

 Cordyceps militaris cultivated

-The militaris species of Cordyceps can not only be cultivated commercially at scale, but contains up to 90 times more health-supporting cordycepin than the sinensis species.
+The C. militaris species of Cordyceps can not only be cultivated commercially at scale, but contains up to 90 times more health-supporting cordycepin than the sinensis species.

 Advantage of Cordyceps Militaris vs Cordyceps Sinensis